811Alex/NotifMod/README.md

 - Game's done loading
 - World's done loading (when initially connecting)

-It can also start a timer and remind you when the time's up (useful for things like breeding).
+It can also start a timer and remind you when the time's up (useful for things like breeding animals).

 ## Dependencies
 This mod depends on: